clash-lang/stack-templates/projects/simple/README.md

     tasty-th
 ```

-These testsuites are executed when using `stack test` or `cabal test --enable-tests`.
+These testsuites are executed when using `stack test` or `cabal test`.
 Note that Cabal swallows the output if more than one testsuite is defined, as is the case here.
 You might want to consider running the testsuites separately.
 More on tests in [/tests](#tests).

 ## cabal.project
 A `cabal.project` file is used to configure details of the build, more info can be found in the [Cabal user documentation](https://cabal.readthedocs.io/en/latest/cabal-project.html).
 We use it to make Cabal always generate GHC environment files, which is a feature Clash needs when using Cabal.